AuguB/Rust_Advent_Of_Code_2022/README.md

 Not too difficult, most work went into the parser I think.
 Deriving equalities was straightforward.
 Once those were done, it was a matter of implementing the actual Ord and Eq and partials, allowing me to sort the list.
 Nice!
 Over halfway done :)

+### Day 14

+I liked this one.
+I even decided to animate the falling grains of sand, so you could actually see them rolling down the slopes.
+This was a bit too slow so I scratched it.

+I had a frustrating bug because I didn't realise that ranges (`a..b`) *must* have `a<=b`.
+I don't like it, it creates extra work, and the way python does it works fine: `range(a,b,c)`, where the only restriction is that the three parameters are integers.
+If `c` is omitted, it defaults to 1, and if `a` is omitted, it defaults to 0.
+I guess I have to get used to it.
+In a case when I can know beforehand that `a>b`, I can of course use `(b..a).rev()`, but in this case I could not know that.
+Sorting the entries solves that, but that is extra work.